Mishmar HaYarden: History

-Mishmar HaYarden was founded in 1949 on land of the newly depopulated Palestinian village of Yarda.
+Mishmar HaYarden was founded in 1949 on land near the newly depopulated Palestinian village of Yarda.

 Mishmar HaYarden was originally named "Bnei Tzfat" because the founding nucleus supported the people of Safed (Tzfat) and respected them for planning in the 1870s to establish moshavot in the Bashan, including the old Bnei Yehuda.
 It was later renamed after the Mishmar HaYarden moshava, which had been destroyed during the 1948 Arab–Israeli War.